Sanjay Raut

 Sanjay Rajaram Raut (Marathi pronunciation: [sənd͡ʒəj ɾaːut̪]; born 15 November 1961) is an Indian politician from Shiv Sena (UBT) party.
 He is a member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Indian Parliament.
 He is the Executive Editor of Marathi newspaper Saamana, published by Uddhav Thackeray, the Shiv Sena party leader.
+Raut was born in a Chaukalshi family in Alibag, Raigad district.

 Sanjay Raut is also the writer of Thackeray, a biopic about Bal Thackeray, the founder of Shiv Sena, released in 2019.

 Member of coordination committee of Indian National Developmental Inclusive Alliance

 He has been appointed a member of the Coordination Committee of the Indian National Developmental Inclusive Alliance at its Mumbai convention on 1 September 2023.
 The coordination committee will decide the national agenda, common campaign issues and common program of the country's main opposition alliance (I.N.D.I.A.).

 Controversies

-After the arrest of the two girls who posted and liked a comment on Facebook about their view of Mumbai shutting down after the death of Bala Saheb Thackeray, he justified saying "We support the police's action, the Facebook comments could have led to a law and order situation."
+After the arrest of the two girls who posted and liked a comment on Facebook about their view of Mumbai shutting down after the death of Bala Saheb Thackeray, he justified the arrests saying "We support the police's action, the Facebook comments could have led to a law-and-order situation."

-In April 2015, he created controversy by saying the voting rights of Muslims should be revoked for some years to ensure the community is not used for vote bank politics.
+In April 2015, he created a controversy by saying the voting rights of Muslims should be revoked for some years to ensure the community is not used for vote bank politics.
 In the newspaper Saamna, he wrote in a column, "Till Muslims are used as vote-banks, they have no future.
 This is why Bal Thackeray had demanded that Muslims' voting rights be taken away."
 Raut was taken into custody and detained by the ED in the Patra Chawl scam case.
 Sanjay Raut allegedly received funds from Pravin Raut, the main accused of the Rs.
 60,000 crores scam.
 The latter is said to have gained access to high levels in the government due to his close relationship with Sanjay Raut, who is a relative, close aide, and also business partner.

-In 2022, in the middle of the political turmoil in Maharashtra, Raut was served notice by the Enforcement Directorate (ED) of interrogation.
+In 2022, in the middle of the political turmoil in Maharashtra, Raut was served notice by the Enforcement Directorate (ED) for interrogation.